 It is vital that this is kept as brief, targeted and specific as possible.
 Try to avoid passive or hesitant statements.
 Supervisors are very busy, and if they find any reason why this email is not relevant it can be ignored.

 Supervisors can have hectic schedules and may not be able to reply to every email in good time.
 If there is no reply after one or two weeks, it may be worth sending an additional polite reminder email.
-Additional emails may be badgering and are unlikely to be successful.
+Try to avoid badgering your favoured supervisor with numerous follow up emails, as this could give a negative impression.

 It is OK to have multiple research interests and contact multiple potential supervisors.